OkelleyDevelopment/Odinvim/README.md

 ### Appearance

 - Themes - Themes found around that I felt were neat, more can be added :)
-  - Kanagawa (Currently set)
+  - ayu-dark (Currently set)
-  - Tokyonight
+  - Kanagawa
   - nvim-deus

 ## Extra Pictures